roach-php/roach-php.dev/content/docs/introduction.md

 ---
 title: Roach PHP
 section: Getting Started
-subtitle: A complete webscraping toolkit for PHP
+subtitle: The complete webscraping toolkit for PHP
 ---

 Roach is a complete web scraping toolkit for PHP.
 It is ~~a shameless clone~~ heavily inspired by the popular [Scrapy](https://docs.scrapy.org) package for Python.

 Roach allows us to define spiders that crawl and scrape web documents.
 But wait, there’s more.
 Roach isn’t just a simple crawler, but includes an entire pipeline to clean, persist and otherwise process extracted data as well.
 It’s your all-in-one resource for web scraping in PHP.